mburtless/gloo-mesh/docs/content/guides/gateway/ratelimiting/envoy/_index.md

 ```

 This defines a limit of 2 requests per second for any request that triggers an action on the generic key called `per-second`.
+Note that the namespace field in this `RateLimitServerConfig` determines where the translated `RateLimitConfig` resources are created in the remote clusters.

 We could define that action on a VirtualGateway like so:

 {{< highlight yaml "hl_lines=22-30" >}}